mieko/babysms/README.md

 *Note: This functionality is currently being implemented.*

-The API providers report incoming messages to you by accessing a publicly-available URL.
+API providers report incoming messages to you by accessing a publicly-available URL.
 This means you have to have a web server running on the open internet to receive and process incoming messages

 `BabySMS::WebApplication` is a Rack (Sinatra) application that does just that.